 The first step is always the most difficult, but it's important to be honest with yourself about your current situation.
 Review your finances on a regular basis and consider how much you would like to save as well as what that savings goal entails.
 Build this savings plan to be realistic, making a savings plan you're never going to stick to is only a waste of your time.

 If your monthly bills exceed your income, it might be time to make a budget.
 Look at what you spend on grocery shopping, auto insurance, energy costs or online shopping and see if your monthly budget has room for some cuts.
-While homeowners insurance and utility bills can't be neglected, consider if there are cheaper alternatives in your area for the things you can afford to cut on - you never know where you might be able to save some extra dollars.
+While homeowners insurance and utility bills can't be neglected, consider if there are cheaper alternatives in your area for the things you can afford to cut on - you never know where you might be able to save some extra pounds.

 In doing so you are already taking the first step toward your quest to save money.